EricThomson/gigadetector/readme.md

 If you see a bunch of lines indicating tests were Run (maybe with one or two tests skipped), you are good to go!

 ### Download model and test images
-The frozen model and test images we use is too large to hold at github, so let's download them:
+Let's download the frozen model and test images we will use in our tests:

     cd ~/gigadetector
     python download.py

-You should see some indications that you are downloading images and the frozen fish faster rcnn network (`fish_frcnn_graph.pb`).
+You should see some indications that you are downloading things (three images and a model).

 ## Test the object detector!
 If everything until now has run smoothly, congrats!
 That was the hard part.
 Now the fun bits begin we can start running the model on some data.